GuillaumeDIDIER/Ars-Magica-Characters/Magi/Dilwen of Merinita/Dilwen.md

 + *The Unseen Porter* (ReTe 10/+12)
 + *Maintain the Demanding Spell* (ReVi 10/+11)

 **Appearance:** Dilwen resembles an huldra, she is beatiful but her back is hollow and she has a cow tail and to hide those traits, Dilwen usually wear a long dress.
+**Sigil:** You can hear distant laughter when she cast a spell.